-Benjamin Davis is a Licensed Creative Arts Therapist with an office in Midtown, Manhattan.
+Benjamin Davis is a Licensed Creative Arts Therapist with an office near the Flatiron District in New York City.
 As an expert in trans health and gender identity topics, his practice focuses on working with trans and nonbinary individuals navigating identity development, the emotional impact of coming out, relational trauma, and self-empowerment.
 Drawing from his extensive experience in a broad range of clinical settings, he has a deep understanding of the challenges many transgender individuals face and works closely with his clients to help them find peace and power in their unique identity.

 In addition to traditional talk therapy, Benjamin offers art therapy to help ground clients in the present moment and access deep-seated emotions in the unconscious mind.
 He takes primarily a relational approach to help clients build confidence and break free from self-limiting patterns.

 Having been involved in advocacy work on both a local and national level, Benjamin is passionate about promoting accessible and affirming care for those in the transgender and non-binary communities.
 His practice is conveniently accessible by the 23rd Street subway station and the East River Ferry Service.